An Unconventional Path

-My archaeological adventure continued, including participation in a major ASU-led dig in downtown Phoenix, but I knew by then I wasn’t going to pursue the discipline.
+My archaeological adventure continued with a major ASU-led dig in downtown Phoenix in 1984, but I knew by then I wasn’t going to pursue the discipline.
 I wasn’t a scientist.
 I loved the hiking, camping and digging, the great people I met, the serious questions, and the seeking and finding involved but I hated math and statistics, preferring photography instead.
 My passion was creative, right-brain expression – a path I needed to follow.

 Land and Culture

 My archaeological experiences revealed a link between land and culture that fueled new questions.
 In the early 1970s, my parents rented a derelict horse stable in the desert east of Phoenix and I spent many happy hours exploring the undeveloped land surrounding it.
 Our isolation didn’t last long, however.
 In shock, I watched the city grow relentlessly, eating the desert acre-by-acre, raising anguished questions.
 Why did we destroy land so thoughtlessly?
 Why were we so greedy?
 Was there no limit to our appetites?
 Watching Phoenix grow kindled a conservationist ethic in me that would eventually become a bright bonfire.